ronakbamrotia/node-google-sheet/README.md

 7.)
 You will now see a list of credentials been generated next to it will be a download button click it.

 8.)
 Rename the file to credentials.json and save in project root directory.
+(The content will something like dummy-credentials.json file).

 9.)
 In index.js replace the constant SHEET_ID with your google sheet id.